P0W/nse_indices/momentum-etf/README.md

 *Comprehensive dashboard displaying cumulative returns, drawdowns, trade analysis, and risk metrics.*

+**Note:** The images reflect the backtest results as of July 9, 2025.

 ### Key Insights from Backtesting

 1. **Consistent Growth**: The strategy delivered steady portfolio growth with a 136.6% total return over 5.5 years.